 In order to keep student safety a top priority, we strive to do the following:

-- Ensure the student meets with the Dining Services Registered Dietitian to develop a plan for safe eating on campus
+- Ensure the student meets with the RIT Dining's Registered Dietitian to develop a plan for safe eating on campus

-- Establish a one-on-one relationship between the student and key RIT Dining Services staff members
+- Establish a one-on-one relationship between the student and key RIT Dining staff members

 - Provide, to the best of our ability, the ingredient and nutrition information on our website through NetNutrition

-In order for RIT Dining Services to provide students identified with special dietary needs, it is crucial for these students to do the following:
+In order for RIT Dining to provide students who self-identify with specific dietary needs, it is crucial for these students to do the following:

-- Visit the NetNutrition website or app to become familar with finding safe foods on campus
+- Visit the NetNutrition website or app to become familiar with finding safe foods on campus

-- Attend an orientation meeting on move-in day to meet key dining staff members
+- Attend an orientation meeting to meet key dining staff members

 - When in doubt, avoid a food you are unsure of or ask the dining manager for more information